JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 This fills around half my bottle, and it needs a refill about every month.

-I use this everywhere - on my (painted) walls, on bathroom surfaces, to give my skirting boards a wipe.
-I keep it in my kitchen caddy though, as I use it most often on wiping my work surfaces and cupboards down.
+I use this everywhere - on my (painted) walls, on bathroom surfaces, on skirting boards and light switches.
+I keep it in my kitchen caddy though, as I use it most often to wipe down my work surfaces and cupboards.

-It’s much less successful on stainless steel and glass, as it tends to smudge - so I use dish soap and warm water on those only.
+The product is much less successful on stainless steel and glass, as it tends to smudge - so I use dish soap and warm water on those only.

 ### Floor cleaner

-I’m an obsessive hooverer (I get my small wireless upright out and give my floor a quick blast between meetings at work sometimes as a de-stresser) but my wooden floors often looked worse for wear, especially around the kitchen counters and my desk, where I spent most of the time.
+I’ve become an obsessive hooverer (I get my small wireless upright out and give my floor a quick blast between meetings at work sometimes as a de-stresser) but my wooden floors still often looked worse for wear, especially around the kitchen counters and my desk.

 I’d bought a couple of specialist wooden floor cleaners that had lovely packaging but weren’t very effective: I was never sure how much I should be using, and how damp the mop I was using to spread it on the floor should be.